Coherent pressure structures in turbulent channel flow: Comparison between SPOD and resolvent modes

-Results for the $Re_{\tau} \approx 550$ simulation are addressed in the following.
-Figure \ref{fig:spod_p_fxfyfz_eigenvalues_Retau550} exhibit the SPOD eigenvalues evaluated with the pressure (top frames) and forcing (bottom frames) inner products.
+Figure \ref{fig:spod_p_fxfyfz_eigenvalues_Retau550} exhibit the SPOD eigenvalues evaluated for the pressure (top frames) and forcing (bottom frames) components.
 Near-wall, large-scale and spanwise-coherent structures are displayed in the left, middle and right frames, respectively.
-The first SPOD eigenvalue correspond to approximately 71\%, 76\% and 92\% of the total energy for the near-wall, large scale and spanwise-coherent structures, respectively, when considering the pressure. \citet{abreu2020resolvent} report a first eigenvalue corresponding to about 68\% and 84\% of the total energy for the near-wall and large-scale structures, respectively, considering the kinetic energy weighting.
-If the forcing weighting is considering, the first SPOD eigenvalues decay to approximately 31\%, 34\% and 39\% of the total energy for the respective structures.
-Taking into account the second forcing SPOD eigenvalue, raises the percentile contribution to approximately 46\%, 48\% and 59\%, respectively.
-There are thus slightly lower energies in the leading SPOD modes for $Re_{\tau} \approx 550$ compared to $Re_{\tau} \approx 180$.
+The first SPOD eigenvalue correspond to approximately 61\%, 69\% and 91\% of the total energy for the near-wall, large scale and spanwise-coherent structures, respectively, when considering the pressure component. \citet{abreu2020resolvent} report a first eigenvalue corresponding to about 68\% and 84\% of the total energy for the near-wall and large-scale structures, respectively.
+Note that the near-wall and large-scale structures obtained by \citet{abreu2020resolvent} peak at other spatial and temporal wavelengths, since they are targeting the streamwise velocity component and consider the kinetic energy weighting to evaluate the SPOD modes.
+If the forcing components are considered instead, the first SPOD eigenvalues decay to approximately 25\%, 21\% and 27\% of the total energy for the respective structures.
+Taking into account the second forcing SPOD eigenvalue, raises the percentile contribution to approximately 43\%, 37\% and 41\%, respectively.
 However, the leading pressure SPOD mode remains strongly dominant for the three considered structures.

-Figure \ref{fig:resolvent_p_gains_Retau550} displays resolvent gains with same pattern of figure \ref{fig:resolvent_p_gains_Retau180}.
-The ratio between the first and second resolvent gains, i.e. $\sigma_1/\sigma_2$, is of approximately 3.93, 9.52 and 30.85 for the near-wall, large scale and spanwise-coherent structures, respectively.
-Differently from the $Re_{\tau} \approx 180$ simulation, even for the spanwise-coherent structures the low-rank behavior is not present for the $\nu_T$-gains.
+Figure \ref{fig:resolvent_p_gains_Retau550} displays the resolvent and eddy viscosity resolvent gains, where black circle markers indicate the former and red square markers account for the latter.
+Frames, from left to right, denote the near-wall, large-scale and spanwise-coherent structures, respectively.
+The ratio between the first and second resolvent gains, i.e. $\sigma_1/\sigma_2$, is of approximately 3.94, 9.52 and 30.85 for the near-wall, large scale and spanwise-coherent structures, respectively, i.e. a low-rank behavior is observed.
+Regarding the eddy viscosity resolvent gains, such low-rank behavior is not present, with suboptimal gains close to the optimal ones.